Payment of Wages: Montana

 - With employees' consent, Montana law allows employers to make various deductions from employees' pay.
 See Permitted and Prohibited Wage Deductions.

 - With each payment of wages, employers must provide each employee with an accurate, itemized written pay statement.
 See Pay Statement Requirements.

 - When employment ends, the proper time within which to pay the terminated employee depends on whether the termination was voluntary or involuntary.
-Special rules apply to payment of accrued vacation.
+Special rules apply to payment of accrued vacation, severance pay, sick leave and paid time off.
 See Termination Pay.